Galen Ceramics Studio | Watt Hall 107| map

-Printmaking courses at the Roski School are fully supported by a spacious and sky-lit studio classroom and specialized pressroom.
+Printmaking courses facilitates a variety of traditional printmaking techniques including etching, woodcut, and monotype, in addition to new digital approaches and are in a spacious and sky-lit studio classroom and specialized pressroom.
 The studio features three large presses including a state-of-the-art Takach press nicknamed "Jan" after donors Jan and George Handtmann.

 Watt Hall 108 | map

 - Metal and bronze casting including portable casting foundry dedicated to "lost wax" bronze casting.

 - Shared woodshop open to enrolled students at USC Roski and USC Architecture.
 The facility includes a table saw, radial arm saw, band saw, jig saw, panel saw, chop saw, planer, sander/grinder, lathe, shears, and drill press.

 - Tool crib is open Monday through Thursday, 9am - 9pm, and 9am – 5pm Fridays for checkout of hand and power tools.